Mr-Monster-0248/secure-coding-M2/IDOR/README.md

 ### Base of the server

-The server serve a classic login page
+The server serves a classic login page:

 ![login page](./img/index.png)